Airport Sleeping Pods Market Size and Share

 Airport Sleeping Pods Market Analysis by Mordor Intelligence

-The airport sleeping pods market reached USD 81.80 million in 2025 and is forecasted to advance to USD 112.44 million by 2030, reflecting a 6.57% CAGR.
+The airport sleeping pods market reached USD 81.80 million in 2025 and is forecasted to advance to a market size of USD 112.44 million by 2030, reflecting a 6.57% CAGR.
 This steady rise underscores the transition of sleeping pods from a niche amenity to a core part of airport passenger-experience strategies, supported by airports’ pivot toward non-aeronautical revenue streams that account for roughly 40% of total airport income.
 Generational shifts are amplifying demand as younger flyers funnel 25% of discretionary terminal spending into experiential products such as sleep suites, well above their outlay on traditional retail.
 International hubs dominate unit deployments, but domestic facilities adopt pods faster as hub-and-spoke networks intensify connection times.
 Digital infrastructure—biometric access, IoT occupancy monitoring, and mobile booking—elevates utilization and supports dynamic pricing models.
 Meanwhile, rising health consciousness sustains passenger willingness to pay premiums for private, hygienic rest spaces certified to UL 962 standards.

 Key Report Takeaways